microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_postgres_hs_terraform/_index.md

   ![PowerShell login script run](./33.png)

   ![PowerShell login script run](./34.png)

-* Since the data controller was deployed in "Directly Connected" mode, after the logon script run is completed a new Azure resource for the controller will be created and visible in the Azure Portal.

   > **Note: Currently, Azure Arc enabled data services is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes) and features are subject to change.
 As such, the release being used in this scenario does not support the projection of Azure Arc data services resources in the Azure portal**.